 How can we help you pass PLAB 1?

-Our popular PLAB 1 Gold Pass Package contains both of the below resources in one discounted bundle.
+Our popular and comprehensive PLAB 1 Gold Pass Package contains all 3 of the below resources in one discounted bundle.

 1) Our Ultimate PLAB 1 Audiobook course.
 I have created an intense, focused 9-hour audio course which teaches you all the key clinical areas needed for PLAB 1.
 The chapters are mapped against the GMC PLAB Blueprint to ensure complete coverage.
 Once downloaded to your phone or tablet you can listen as many times as you like, online or offline, with no expiry.
 All key UK guidelines are covered, with all future updates available for free once purchased one.
 Click here for a free 14-minute sample to see if it suits your style of learning.
 “I loved your PLAB 1 audio – really helped me make better use of my time”